fastly/next-compute-js/README.md

 Additionally, if the Server-Side parts of your application need any access to backends while running on the local development server, define them here.

+## Supported Next.js Features

+The following Next.js features are supported:

+* Static File Routing
+* Static Routed Pages - index routes, nested routes
+* Dynamic Routed Pages - dynamic route segments, catch-all, optional catch-all
+* Link object
+* Router object / Imperative Routing / Shallow Routing
+* Static Generation without Data
+* Client-Side fetching
+* SWR
+* Built-in CSS / CSS Modules
+* Layouts
+* Font Optimization
+* Headers
+* MDX
+* Custom App
+* Custom Document
+* Custom Error Page

+The following features are not yet supported, but are on the radar:

+* Rewrites
+* Redirects
+* Internationalized Routing
+* Server-Side Generation with Static Props / Static Paths
+* Server-Side Rendering with Server-Side Props
+* API Routes / API Middleware
+* Image Optimization
+* Preview Mode
+* React 18 support

+The following features are not supported at the current time:

+* Edge API Routes / Middleware
+* Incremental Static Regeneration
+* Dynamic Import

+## Known issues

+At the current time, React 18 is not supported.
+This is due to an incompatibility between the Compute@Edge Runtime and Next.js's new streaming renderer.
+This is expected to be corrected in an upcoming version of the Compute@Edge Runtime.

+For now, please use React 17.

 ## Issues

 If you encounter any non-security-related bug or unexpected behavior, please [file an issue][bug]